GaryQ-physics/swmfio/README.md

 Can also read CCMC `.cdf`, which contain the most of the information contained in the `.out`, `.tree`, and `.info` files.

-Also provides a function to output data on native grid (as unstructured grid with native connectivity) to a VTK file.
+Also provides a function to output data on native grid (as an unstructured voxel or hexahedra grid) to a VTK file.

 For example data files, see `http://mag.gmu.edu/git-data/GaryQ-Physics/demodata/`.